John Byng: Fallout after Minorca

 News of the Battle of Minorca's outcome was wanting.
-The Newcastle ministry had suffered military setbacks elsewhere in the British Empire; George Washington's defeat at Fort Necessity at the hands of the French and Indians, Edward Braddock's army's losses in Pennsylvania, the siege of Fort Oswego, and the renewal of the Carnatic Wars in India, with the fall of Calcutta.
+The Newcastle ministry had suffered military setbacks elsewhere in the British Empire; The defeat of George Washington at Fort Necessity by the French and Indians, Edward Braddock's army's losses in Pennsylvania, the siege of Fort Oswego, and the renewal of the Carnatic Wars in India, with the fall of Calcutta.
 Domestically, conditions were also horrid: food riots had broken out, beginning in the Midlands, spreading to Wales to the south and as far north as Glasgow.
 Another failure would challenge Newcastle's hold on power.
 Indeed, in the wake of publication of the battle, George II was flooded with petitions and addresses to investigate the government's poor handling of a whole host of issues.

 When news of the Battle of Minorca did arrive, it was via a Spanish diplomat, who carried a dispatch from the French admiral, Byng's counterpart, Roland-Michel Barrin de La Galissonière.
 Without any word from Byng, or any other naval or army officer attached to his fleet, ministers chose to recall several officers, Byng included.
 It would be another 20 days before Byng's version of the battle arrived in London.
 By then, however, ministers had chosen a course of action detrimental to Byng.

 On 26 June 1756, the government newspaper, The London Gazette, printed an edited version of Byng's report removing passages and rewording others to make the admiral appear a coward.
 Protest against Byng began with effigy burnings mostly in port cities throughout England and one as far away as Boston, Massachusetts.